Nicholas-Muturi/news-portal/README.md

 ###### (for users with an IDE such as IntelliJ)
 + Open the project using the IDE you have installed
 + Build and Run the project.
++ Open your browser or postman (preferred) in order to interact with the API

 ###### (for users without an IDE)
 + Navigate to the folder containing the project
 + Build the gradle by running: `gradle build`.
 + Compile the code by running: `gradle compileJava`
 + Navigate to the App class file located at build/classes/java/main and run: `java App`.
++ Open your browser or postman (preferred) in order to interact with the API

 ## License
 This projects has a MIT License [found here](LICENSE)